ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

   -z, --availability-zone string   The compute Availability Zone in which the Node should exist (default "AUTO")
       --cluster-id string          The unique K8s Cluster Id (required) -c, --config string              Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --cores-count int            The total number of cores for the Node (default 2) --cpu-family string          CPU Type (default "AMD_OPTERON")
+      --cores int                  The total number of cores for the Node (default 2) --cpu-family string          CPU Type (default "AMD_OPTERON")
-      --datacenter-id string       The unique Data Center Id (required) -f, --force                      Force command to execute without user input -F, --format strings             Set of fields to be printed on output (default [NodePoolId,Name,K8sVersion,NodeCount,DatacenterId,State])
+      --datacenter-id string       The unique Data Center Id (required) -f, --force                      Force command to execute without user input -F, --format strings             Collection of fields to be printed on output (default [NodePoolId,Name,K8sVersion,NodeCount,DatacenterId,State])
   -h, --help                       help for create
       --k8s-version string         The K8s version for the NodePool.
 If not set, it will be used the default one -n, --name string                The name for the K8s NodePool (required)